BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Some people prefer to express their build files with function calls and ignore the DSL syntax.

-And as I previously observed, you must know far more than the DSL syntax in order to do anything but the most basic of builds, so the DSL completely fails its raison d'etre.
+As I previously observed, you must know far more than the DSL syntax in order to do anything but the most basic of builds, so the DSL completely fails its raison d'etre.
 Unfortunately the DSL is not only part of the mix but generally the way that Gradle is introduced to newcomers.
 It's basically just a noisier, and often more confusing, way to make function calls.
-Which brings me
+Which brings me to:
-to:

 ## 4. There are Many Ways to do the Same Thing